 Tyler, Texas is most famous for roses and has been named the Rose Capital of America.
 This Northeast Texas city is home to the Tyler Rose Garden and the annual Texas Rose Festival.
 In the spring, you can travel along the Tyler Azalea Trail to see blooming azaleas in the area as well.
 Beyond just flowers, Tyler has an active arts and cultural scene and outdoor recreation opportunities for fishing, boating, and camping at Lake Palestine and Lake Tyler.
 Other things to do on a trip to Tyler include playing a game of golf, browsing the specialty stores, and stopping by the local breweries and wineries for a refreshing drink.

-Wimberly, Texas used to be an under-the-radar Texas destination, but it has become increasingly popular to visit in recent years.
-When you plan a trip to Wimberly, you can hike Mount Baldy for scenic views, take a dip in a natural swimming hole to cool off or get your adrenaline pumping with a zipline experience.
+Wimberley, Texas used to be an under-the-radar Texas destination, but it has become increasingly popular to visit in recent years.
+When you plan a trip to Wimberley, you can hike Mount Baldy for scenic views, take a dip in a natural swimming hole to cool off or get your adrenaline pumping with a zipline experience.
 Jacob’s Well and Blue Hole are popular swimming pools that are lined with cypress trees to offer shade and a relaxing experience.
-There are lots of local eateries to check out in Wimberly when you’re looking for a good meal, including the Wimberly Café, Leaning Pear, and Longleaf Craft Kitchen and Bar.
+There are lots of local eateries to check out in Wimberley when you’re looking for a good meal, including the Wimberly Café, Leaning Pear, and Longleaf Craft Kitchen and Bar.

 Grapevine, Texas was named after Grapevine Lake, but there are some wineries in the area to visit and that offer tastings.
 This is a lovely city filled with historic buildings, restaurants, art galleries, and shops.
 There is a nice Main Street to walk along in Grapevine, as well as the Cotton Belt Railroad District with artisan workshops.
 The Grapevine Vintage Railroad is a historic train that offers rides to the Fort Worth Stockyards, where you can learn about the history and take a step back in time.
 The Sea Life Grapevine Aquarium, Great Wolf Lodge Waterpark, Grapevine Botanical Gardens, and Palace Arts Center are all great places to add to your travel itinerary here too.